AntonioFalcaoJr/EventualShop/README.md

 The mantra of event sourcing and cover the four steps in slightly more details:

-    1 - A command is received by an entity.
+    1 - A command is received by an aggregate.

-    2 - The entity checks to see if the command can be applied.
+    2 - The aggregate checks to see if the command can be applied.

     3 - If the command can be applied:

-        1 - The entity creates at least one event;
+        1 - The aggregate creates at least one event;
-        2 - The entity changes state based on the event details;
+        2 - The aggregate changes state based on the event details;
+        3 - As a unit:
-        3 - The event is persisted in the store;
+           3.1 - The event is persisted in the store;
-        4 - The event is published to the exchange.
+           3.2 - The event is published in the exchange.

     4 - If the command cannot be applied:

-        1 - If necessary, the entity creates a failure event;
+        1 - If necessary, the aggregate creates a failure event;
-        2 - If necessary, the entity changes state based on the failure event;
+        2 - The aggregate changes state based on the failure event;
+        3 - As a unit:
-        3 - If the entity had its state changed, the failure event is persisted in the store;
+           3.1 - The failure event is persisted in the store;
-        4 - The failure event is published to the exchange.
+           3.2 - The failure event is published in the exchange.

 State transition during events applying: